Chotta Mumbai

-Chotta Mumbai is a 2007 Indian Malayalam-language action comedy film directed by Anwar Rasheed, written by Benny P. Nayarambalam, and co-produced by Maniyanpilla Raju.
-The film stars Mohanlal in the lead role with Kalabhavan Mani,Siddique, Jagathy Sreekumar, Indrajith Sukumaran, Manikuttan, Bijukuttan, Sai Kumar, and Bhavana in supporting roles.
+Chotta Mumbai is a 2007 Indian Malayalam-language action comedy drama film directed by Anwar Rasheed, written by Benny P. Nayarambalam, and co-produced by Maniyanpilla Raju.
+The film stars Mohanlal in the lead role with Siddique, Kalabhavan Mani, Jagathy Sreekumar, Indrajith Sukumaran, Manikuttan, Bijukuttan, Sai Kumar, and Bhavana in supporting roles.
 Debutant Rahul Raj composed the score and songs of the film.
 The plot follows Vasco da Gama (Thala) and his gang of friends, all unemployed and leading a happy-go-lucky life until they encounter a corrupt police officer and gangster, Nadeshan.

 The film was a major box-office success and became a cult classic over the years leaving a lasting impact on Kerala's popular cinema.
 Widely regarded as one of the most entertaining ventures in Mohanlal's career, the film continues to be celebrated for its iconic dialogues, characters and Rahul Raj's soundtrack.

 A digitally remastered 4K Dolby Atmos version of Chotta Mumbai was released theatrically on 6 June 2025.